$18,750 Sales Tax Cap & No Income Tax

 Find Your Boat

 Shop with your pre-approval amount in mind.
 For used boats, get a marine survey before committing.
 Check NADA Guides for fair market value.
-Texas has a massive dealer network - compare prices across regions.
+Inspect the hull, engine hours, and maintenance records.

 5